 The key to making this type of competition useful and not a descending spiral of negativity is to ensure that we offer suggestions on how to fix our turkeys as part of the contest submission.
 I would also suggest that we don’t submit individual’s names, and instead focus on projects, products, standards, and frameworks.
 And finally, I ask that the supporting information submitted be concrete and not just a rambling diatribe of your opinion or snide persnickety remarks on why something should be construed as a ‘turkey’; nevertheless, if you can make it entertaining, that would be all the more appreciated by our readers.

-Enough talking, let’s start with the submissions.
-To submit your favorite Turkey of SDN, use the form below.
+[No longer taking submissions] Enough talking, let’s start with the submissions.
 We’ll be collating and tabulating the entries and will put together an article next week that highlights the winners: the most popular and our favorite submissions.
 You are welcome to put your name on your submission but we’ve made it entirely optional.
-Deadline for final submission is end of day December 3, 2013, so get those entries in!